My Hands Feel Painfully Numb After Being In The Cold (Autism Temperature Sensitivity)

 Omari

-My family keeps the house at 60°F. I wake up at 4:30am and can immediately tell how cold the entire house is—not just my room.
+My family keeps the house very hot sometimes.
+Sometimes, they keep the house at 60°F. I wake up at 4:30am and can immediately tell how cold the entire house is—not just my room.
 Even under my weighted blanket, the cold is obvious.
 When it's really cold like this, I have to wait for things to warm up before I can get up and do anything else.
-This is extremely stressful on days I have to go to work.
+On top of that, this is extremely stressful on days I have to go to work so I have account for this energy costs for something I can't truly plan for (No AC in my room, and family is very strict with me messing with the temperature around the house.)

 When My Hands Go Numb